 Something for everyone on your trip

 The Albrecht-Kemper Museum of Art has so much to offer, and we can’t wait to share it with you and your group.
-We can accommodate groups from 10-150 on a visit of the museum.
+We can accommodate groups from 10-60 on a visit of the museum.
 Advanced notice is requested for groups over 10.
-Special group rates apply.
+Student discounts apply.

 Our building is able to provide amenities such as a dining facility, museum store with original artwork for sale, and a classroom space for an art-making activity.
 Our building is ADA accessible; a driveway accessibility project was completed in October 2021 and now provides safe door-to-door loading and access to motor coaches and larger vehicles.